CaptainE/Searching-for-Structure-in-Unfalsifiable-Claims/README.md

 ## Preparation

 ### Dataset
-We provide the PAPYER dataset, consisting of scaped sentence *sentence_list.pickle*, their similarity relaitions in form of triplets * triplets.obj* and  a datsetAmazon review dataset in *datasets* folder.
+We provide the PAPYER dataset, consisting of scaped sentences in *sentence_list.pickle*, their similarity relaitions in form of triplets in * triplets.obj* and their major claim class in *labels.obj*.

 ### Claim discovery
 We provide a script *PAPYER.ipynb* to cluster the text snippets to find their overall claim clusters.